- Structs are converted to opaque types

 ___ptr

-extension (struct: Test)
+extension (struct: StructExample_Test)

-def z : CChar = !struct.at(0).asInstanceOf[Ptr[CChar]]
+inline def z : CChar = !struct.at(0).asInstanceOf[Ptr[CChar]]

-def z_=(value: CChar): Unit = !struct.at(0).asInstanceOf[Ptr[CChar]] = value
+inline def z_=(value: CChar): Unit = !struct.at(0).asInstanceOf[Ptr[CChar]] = value

-opaque type Hello = CUnsignedInt
+opaque type StructExample_Hello = CUnsignedInt

-object Hello extends _BindgenEnumCUnsignedInt[Hello]:
+object StructExample_Hello extends _BindgenEnumCUnsignedInt[StructExample_Hello]:

-given _tag: Tag[Hello] = Tag.UInt
+given _tag: Tag[StructExample_Hello] = Tag.UInt

 val A = define(0)